zenml-io/zenml/README.md

 - Abstract away infrastructure and run configuration from code, with a [simple YAML config](https://docs.zenml.io/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines).
 - Logging complex [metadata](https://docs.zenml.io/user-guide/advanced-guide/data-management/logging-metadata) for models and artifacts.
 - Automatically containerize and deploy your workflows to the cloud, connected to your [code repository](https://docs.zenml.io/user-guide/production-guide/connect-code-repository).
-- Connecting your [secret store](https://docs.zenml.io/user-guide/advanced-guide/secret-management) to your ML workflows
+- Connecting your [secret store](https://docs.zenml.io/user-guide/advanced-guide/secret-management) to your ML workflows.

 There are some things that ZenML does not solve: